andrefakhoury/opf-time-series/README.md

-# opf-time-series
+# OPF in Time Series

-Time Series Classification with the Optimum-Path Forest algorithm
+Time Series Classification using the Optimum-Path Forest algorithm.

+Data was taken from UCRArchive2018.